Christingle: An intergenerational Christmas Eve celebration from the Moravian tradition

 This article was submitted by Kevin Hackett, a member of the Community of Celebration at Aliquippa, Pennsylvania.
 The community describes itself this way: "We're a religious order in the Episcopal Diocese of Pittsburgh, part of the Society of the Community of Celebration, established in the Anglican Church in England and Scodand.
 Our roots stretch back nearly 30 years to Houston's inner-city Church of the Redeemer, and today we have communities in Aliquippa (Pittsburgh) and south London, England."

-Reformed Worship 37 © September 1995 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 37 © September 1995, Calvin Institute of Christian Worship.
 Used by permission.